Cat Heating Pads are very similar to heated cat beds, and they are a great way for your cat to keep warm whatever the weather.

 Mora Pets Heated Cat Blanket

-This cat heating pad also comes with a one year warranty from Mora Pets.
+This cat heating pad is comfortable to use with a plush top and fleece bottom, and also comes with a one year warranty from Mora Pets.

 Iesotc Cat Heat Pad